Adelsamir01/school-ctf/README.md

 {
   "id": "my-challenge",
   "name": "My Challenge Name",
-  "description": "Description of the challenge"
+  "description": "Description of the challenge", "password": "your_password_here"
 }
 ```